eesilas/unihiker-docs/docs/wiki/LanguageReference/Part2PinPong/Communication/1_Serial_Port_UART_.md

 ### **Example Description**
 In the following code, we use UART communication protocol for simple data transmission.
 We use UNIHIKER and a computer as the sending and receiving ends respectively, and perform half duplex data transmission and reception at the same time.
-The sending and receiving operations on the computer are performed on the serial debugging assistant, while the sending and receiving operations on the line blank board are performed on Mind+.
+The sending and receiving operations on the computer are performed on the serial debugging assistant, while the sending and receiving operations on the line UNIHIKER are performed on Mind+.
 ### **Hardware Required**

 - [UNIHIKER](https://www.dfrobot.com/product-2691.html)